coral-xyz/anchor-book/src/anchor_in_depth/milestone_project_ido-program.md

 anchor init ido-program
 ```

-As the name suggests, this is a program that helps projects do an Initial DEX Offering to retail investors.
+As the name suggests, this is a program that helps projects do an Initial DEX Offering to investors.

 This program will be doing a couple of things.
 In an IDO, a project distributes its native tokens among willing investors.
 There are a few types of IDOs which are done.
 We will be implementing a fair launch IDO platform.
 In here, a project escrows the native tokens into a pool.
 When the IDO opens, investors come and deposit their fiat tokens into the pool.
 After the IDO is over, investors can claim their native tokens, the amount of which is calculated by the the pool percentage share of their deposit.
 The project can also finally withdraw all the deposited fiat tokens.